What are Muscle Cramps?

 Understanding Muscle Cramps

-Muscle cramps can be a sign of dehydration or even an underlying health issue.
+What are muscle cramps?
+Muscle cramps are most often benign and related to muscle fatigue or dehydration; less commonly, frequent or severe cramps may be associated with an underlying medical condition.
 Although they are mostly harmless, frequent cramps may be a reason for something more.
-Let's see what they are and what causes them.
+Let's see what are muscle cramps in detail and what causes them.

 Muscle Cramps Meaning